 The Golf Industry has seen better days.
 According to the US National Golf Foundation, the number of players has steadily declined from over 30 million in 2005 (pre-recession), to 24.7 million today.
 680 US and 158 Canadian courses out of a total of approx. 17000 (pre-recession) have closed.
+If you are interested in golfing, you might also want to click here to learn about golf simulators.

 Maintaining Golf Clubs with maximum efficiency while keeping costs (time) and resources (read “man power”) under control has therefore become paramount.
 MapGage.com helps golf club managers to realize just that.